Anchieta's sunbird: Distribution and habitat

 Anchieta's sunbird lives in Brachystegia and areas of degraded woodland, where they favor rocky zones Anchieta's sunbird is found across several countries in sub-Saharan Africa, including Angola, the Democratic Republic of the Congo, Malawi, Mozambique, Tanzania, and Zambia.
 The bird's adaptability to various altitudes and ecosystems allows it to thrive in both dry and wetter regions.
 The Anchieta Sunbird is usually not found in Zambia during the rainy season from November to April.
 This is because heavy rainfall affects the availability of flowering plants that are crucial for the bird's nectar-based diet.
 As a result, the sunbird may move to drier areas with more food to survive during these tough conditions.

 Diet

 Anchieta's sunbirds have a specialized diet.
 They eat nectar from different flowering plants.
 They also eat small insects and fruits, which give them the protein and nutrients they need.
 In Africa, sunbirds are the dominant pollinator.
 This dual diet of nectar and insects means they play a significant role in pollination and controlling insect populations.

 Reproduction

 Anchieta aunbirds have specific breeding seasons in Tanzania, Malawi, and Zambia.
 Their nests are made of flowers, seeds, and twigs, lined with soft fluff from the Faurea saligna plant.
-The nests are carefully placed up to 6.5 meters above the ground in bushes or trees.
+The nests are carefully placed up to 6.5 m above the ground in bushes or trees.
 The eggs of Anchieta's sunbird have a blue-white or grey color and markings of black and grey.